 - Complete medical history and physical report and any other health-related pre-registration requirements set by University Health Services

-- Please note: Graduate students are automatically enrolled in and charged for the student health insurance plan.
-Students who do not wish to participate in this plan, and have other comparable health insurance coverage, may submit a request to waive the health insurance.
-Please email firstname.lastname@example.org for information on student insurance or the waiver process
+- Graduate students are automatically enrolled in and charged for the student health insurance plan.
+Please note: Students who do not wish to enroll in the plan, and have other comparable health insurance coverage, may submit a request to waive the health insurance on Aetna's website.
+Instructional emails are sent 5/15 for the summer plan (summer arrival) and 7/15 for the AY plan (August arrival).
+If you cannot find the information you need via Aetna or the University Health Services FAQs, email firstname.lastname@example.org.
+Health insurance subsidy information can be found here.

 - Contact degree program and/or adviser